Build a Daily Schedule for Kids

 - Indoor vs. outdoor activities

-5. Talk to Your Kids About the Daily Schedule.
+5. Talk to Your Kids About the Daily Schedule

 Things go better when your kids are on board.
 Instead of creating a schedule and expecting your kids to accept it, talk about it together.
 Explain why it’s important, ask for input and keep checking in to understand how your kids are adapting and feeling.

-6. Post the Schedule Where Your Kids Can See It.
+6. Post the Schedule Where Your Kids Can See It

 Display your new routine chart in a kid-friendly way somewhere your kids can easily see it—maybe a huge, stickered-out poster in your kitchen or a bright chart in your living room.
 You can then give them the “big kid” responsibility of checking what’s next on the schedule rather than relying on you to tell them.
 The more independence you can foster, the better!

-7. Keep Healthy Meals on Hand.
+7. Keep Healthy Meals on Hand

-8. Create an “I’m Bored” List.
+8. Create an “I’m Bored” List

+Even with the world’s best daily routine for kids, there will be times when your little one can’t resist the familiar refrain of “I’m bored!”
 To help yourself out, start and keep a running list of things your kids can do whenever they think they’re bored.
 Post it where your kids can see it—perhaps right next to your routine chart—so they can choose their own activities independently.
 Here are some fun ideas to get started:

 - Read a book.

-- Listen to a children’s audiobook (free on Audible while schools are closed!).
+- Listen to a children’s audiobook.

 - Listen to a kid-friendly podcast.